ElhabashyLab/ISDB/README.md

 <p align="center"><em>Figure 1.
 (A) Flowchart outlining the key steps in ISDB creation, including data retrieval, standardization, taxonomy annotation, and aggregation.
 (B–D) Ring diagrams illustrating (B) the proportional distribution of species by superkingdom, (C) the classification of species interactions according to superkingdom, and (D) the predominant interaction types categorized by keywords.
 (E) Example of an ecological network depicting interconnected species within ISDB.</em></p>

 # Web interface
-ISDB web interface can be found here (www.elhabashylab.org/isdb) which is hosted by the German Network for Bioinformatics Infrastructure (de.NBI).
+The ISDB web interface (www.elhabashylab.org/isdb) is hosted by the German Network for Bioinformatics Infrastructure (de.NBI).
 The web interface provides functionalities for batch downloads, data search, result download, and data deposition.

 # How to download ISDB?